 The City of Clarence has a rich and varied history.

-Through the Cultural History Advisory Committee, we strive to invoke a sense of identity and place in the community through encouraging participation in the cultural history of Clarence in meaningful and relevant ways.
+Through the Cultural History Working Group, we strive to invoke a sense of identity and place in the community through encouraging participation in the cultural history of Clarence in meaningful and relevant ways.
 This involves projects that promote the recognition, preservation, and promotion of the cultural history of a community encourages a sense of pride and participation in a community’s cultural life.

 The conservation of cultural history includes not only the preservation of the old but also the need to acknowledge the evolution of the new.
 It is this balance between old and new that is the hallmark of a rich and productive culture.